18Markus1984/FindeTheBread/README.md

 <img src="https://raw.githubusercontent.com/18Markus1984/FindeTheBread/master/image/sreen4.PNG" width="800">

 You have to run through 8-9 levels with 3 diffferent enemys.
 The difficulty inceases with every level and the enemy can drop items that help you.
+You also can see I created a speedrun option for my friends who wanted to challange each other.

 ## Enemys